Home > Recipes > Sides > Creamy Shrimp Macaroni Salad

 • In a skillet, heat olive oil over medium heat.
 Add minced garlic and sauté for 30 seconds until fragrant.
 Add shrimp, salt, and black pepper.
 Cook until the shrimp turns pink and opaque, about 2-3 minutes per side.
 Remove from heat and set aside.

-1 pound small shrimp, 2 cloves garlic, 1 tbsp olive oil, 1/2 tsp salt, 1/4 tsp black pepper
+1 pound fresh shrimp, 2 cloves garlic, 1 tbsp olive oil, 1/2 tsp salt, 1/4 tsp black pepper

 • In a small bowl, combine chopped dill, mayonnaise, lemon juice, lemon zest, salt, and pepper.
 Whisk until well combined.
 Adjust seasoning to taste.